 There is something magical about experiencing Icelandic winter outside of the city.
 Racing against the few hours of daylight, staying up to hunt for Northern Lights, walking in the freshly fallen snow and exploring the frozen sights.
 Iceland sure does not go to sleep during the winter season, rather it comes alive once again.
+This time dressed in white.
 How is the best way to experience the true Nordic winter on your 4 day winter stopover in Iceland?
 Here is the perfect itinerary for those looking for a compact trip of the magical land of fire and ice.

 BUT FIRST, WHAT IS THE WEATHER LIKE?

 Have you ever experienced all four season within the span of one day?
 We have, and not only once or twice.
 A snowstorm can turn to sunshine in the matter of minutes and vice versa.
 It’s a thrilling to witness the power of the weather!
 The forecast changes from day to day, with winter temperatures hovering just a few degrees below or above 0°C (30°F).
 The wind in Iceland can be quite harsh, making it feel much colder.
 Precipitation is also to be expected, hopefully in the form of snow.

 Trying to figure out what to pack for your winter holiday?
 Read our packing guide here.

 WHAT DO I PACK FOR ICELANDIC WINTER HOLIDAY?

 Layers is the answer here, bring good layers that you can pack on or take off depending on the activity you are partaking in and time of day.
 A merino base layer, fleece mid layer and a warmer outer layer of prima-loft or down jacket.
 For the coldest days you’ll need a winter jacket instead of the prima-loft.
 The key to keeping warm is keeping dry, so we recommend that your outer layer is at least water resistant.